NREL/EnergyPlus/design/FY2020/Resilience Metrics Reporting.md

 ## Overview ##

-We reviewed literature on resilience metrics [1] and propose to add the following metrics in EnergyPlus on thermal, visual, and indoor air quality (IAQ) resilience as optional report variables and summary tables.
+We reviewed literature on resilience metrics [1] and propose to add the following metrics in EnergyPlus on thermal, visual, and indoor air quality - CO<sub>2</sub> resilience as optional report variables and summary tables.
 Each metric can be calculated and reported when users declare it as an input.
 The selected resilience metrics (e.g., thermal metrics: Heat Index, Humidex, and SET) are well defined, calculable, and have been adopted by government agency and industry.

 1. Thermal Resilience